razvanandrei1974/Project-BDD-Automation-Testing/README.md

     Given I am on the register page

   @second
-  Scenario: Register with incorect credentials, diferit password
+  Scenario: Register with corect and real credentials.

     # When I press the logout button
     When I press the register button